Aug 25, 2023

 If learning about artificial intelligence (AI) or machine learning sounds interesting, here are some resources to consider.

-Examples of learning materials include courses, documentation, guides, sample codes, tutorials, and videos.
+Examples of learning materials include courses, articles, toolkits, frameworks, and videos.

 Created by Reaktor and the University of Helsinki, Elements of AI is a free and self-paced online course on the fundamentals of AI, combining theory with practical exercises.
 Aiming to demystify AI, the creators hope to encourage many people to learn about AI.
 There are two parts to this course: Introduction to AI and Building AI.